gouRouGR/gt-feed/README.md

 # gt-feed
-This project is early prototyping state.
+This project is in early prototyping state.
 Use at your own risk.